Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 == Changelog ==

 = 3.2 =
+* Feature: Add option to calculate percentage markups from sale prices rather than regular prices.
 * Fix: Option 'Do NOT show the markup in the options drop-down box' showed slug in drop-down box instead of term name.
 Corrected to always show name for global attributes.

 = 3.1 =